 Impact Intern Description

-Fund for the Arts seeks an Impact intern who reports to the Impact Officer and works in conjunction with the Fund for the Arts staff.
-The Intern will assist with administrative and managerial tasks, including measurement, tracking, and evaluation of the impact of the arts on this community.
-In addition, he or she will assist in the processes and procedures for data and metrics management and management and evaluation of the Fund for the Arts programs in schools and community centers.
+Fund for the Arts seeks an Impact intern who reports to the Vice President of Community Impact and works closely with all Fund for the Arts staff.
+The Intern will assist with administrative and managerial tasks, including online data/metrics management and evaluation of the impact of the arts on our community (schools, community centers, arts organizations, etc.).
+Intern may also be involved in storytelling, using data and community conversations to write brief impact pieces for social media and donor retention.

-Intern may be expected to attend Fund for the Arts events and monitor programming preparations.
-Intern must effectively communicate with Fund for the Arts’ Cultural Partner organizations, donors, and community at-large.
-Background in urban planning, community development, urban studies, data analytics, or related field is preferred.
+Intern may be expected to attend and assist during Fund for the Arts events, and must effectively communicate with Fund for the Arts’ funded partners (arts organizations and individuals) and the community at-large.
+Background in urban planning, community development, urban studies, data analytics, or related field is preferred but not required.

-Requirements: Proficiency with Microsoft Office 2013, strong verbal and written communication skills, experience in applied measurement and evaluation as well as statistical analysis, experience in applied social science research
+Requirements: Proficiency with Microsoft Office 2013 (especially Excel); strong verbal and written communication skills; experience in applied measurement, evaluation and statistical analysis; experience in applied social science research; interest in the impact of the arts across sectors (health, quality of place, education, economy etc.).

 Communications Intern Description